tonylee08/claude-blackjack-example/README.md

 ## License

-This project is open source and available under the MIT License.
+This project is open source and available under the Apache-2.0 License.